stackblitz/bolt.new/MAIN-FOLDER-README.md

 **How can I add my own framework/project to the official starter templates?**
 To contribute a new framework or project template, submit a pull request or join the discussion on our community board.

----

-This version now includes the tips and tricks section to guide users on how to maximize Bolt.new’s functionality.
-Let me know if you need any more changes!